OakCityLabs/Endpoint/README.md

 ### FileDownloadEndpoint

-`FileDownloadEndpoint` is an `Endpoint` subclass that abuses the idea a little bit.
+`FileDownloadEndpoint` is an `Endpoint` subclass that abuses the `Endpoint` idea a little bit.
 Instead of the `parse()` method converting data to an object, it writes the data to a local file and returns the URL to that file.
-Initialization is just like the base Endpoint class, with the addition of a `destination` parameter that indicates where `parse()` method should write the data.
+Initialization is just like the base Endpoint class, with the addition of a `destination` parameter that indicates where the `parse()` method should write the data.
 The `parse()` method will attempt to create any parent directories in the URL that don't exist.
 After the `parse()` method finishes writing the file to local disk, the `destination` URL is returned through the completion block.
 Because parsing returns the `Payload` which is a `URL`, the `FileDownloadEndpoint` is subclassed from `Endpoint<URL>`.